-One of our top rules in the kitchen?
 Always, always, always use the highest-quality ingredients available.
-Especially when you’re cooking a seasonal fall harvest recipe made with just a few ingredients.
+Especially when you’re cooking a seasonal recipe made with just a few ingredients.

-You may think the best time to buy fresh seasonal produce is during the warmer months, but fall harvest offers its own influx of delicious flavors.
-Whether it’s pears, apples, squash, or even herbs like rosemary and sage, we’re all about diving right into fall flavors like those whipped up in this Butternut Squash Parmesan recipe.
+You may think the best time to buy fresh seasonal produce is during the warmer months, but fall might just be our favorite season.
+Whether it’s pears, apples, squash, or even herbs like rosemary and sage, we’re all about it.
+Hence the creation of this butternut squash recipe.

 As you probably know, the casserole we call Parmesan or parmigiana is a recipe with Italian roots.
 With the Italian-American equivalents – aka Chicken Parm or Eggplant Parm – you’ll often find ingredients breaded and fried.
 The more traditional way it’s made in Italy is sans breading, making it healthier and lighter in flavor.

-For this recipe, I’m recommending FarmToFork Tomato Basil or Spicy Marinara, but the brand also offers Marinara and Caramelized Onion & Roasted Garlic Pasta Sauces as well.
-Each sauce is rich and distinctive, but our favorites for this Butternut Squash Parmigiana recipe are the Tomato Basil for something more classic or the Spicy Marinara for a little kick of heat thanks to the Calabrian chili peppers.
+For this recipe, I’m recommending the FarmToFork Tomato Basil or Spicy Marinara.
+But the brand also offers Marinara and Caramelized Onion & Roasted Garlic Pasta Sauces.
+Use the Tomato Basil in this Squash Parmigiana for something more classic or the Spicy Marinara for a kick of heat.

-The best part about this dish is that it’s comforting and quick enough to prepare on a busy weeknight or at your next last-minute dinner party.
+The best part about this dish is that it’s comforting and quick to make.
+Meaning it's can be assembled for a busy weeknight or at your next last-minute dinner party.
 Not to mention, it works as a side dish or a main for a comforting, casual meal (just add a fresh green salad).
-And, because it’s plant-based and healthy-ish, well, it’s sure to become a instant classic.
+And, because it’s plant-based and healthy-ish, well, it’s sure to become an instant classic.

 smashed and peeled (optional, for garlic oil)